 Traditional edibles, on the other hand, can take an hour for onset and up to two for peak effects which isn’t practical for most medical patients.
 In addition, bioavailability for traditional edibles is actually very low.
 The cannabinoids have to make it to the small intestine and this can be affected by the consumer’s metabolism, what they ate, and their individual biodiversity will play into the effectiveness of the cannabinoids.

 Another drawback to traditional inhalation of cannabis products is dosing.
 Whether vaporizing hash oil or burning dry cannabis material, dosing can be difficult because the size of the consumer’s breath or inhalation cannot be easily controlled.
 Ideally, nothing is meant to be brought into the lungs besides oxygen in the first place, however, because of the faster onset this is sometimes the preferred method of administration.
 These patients could use a nebulizer which allows the water-encapsulated cannabinoids into the lungs safer than smoking or vaping.

-Nano-formulation of cannabinoids makes cannabis more bioavailable and makes dosing easier, more effective, and convenient.
-The end-product is a colorless, odorless, flavorless liquid which patients can add to any beverage of their choice.
+Nano-formulation of cannabinoids makes cannabis more bioavailable and makes dosing easier, more effective, and more convenient.
+The end product is a colorless, odorless, flavorless liquid that patients can add to any beverage of their choice.
 Sonomechanics BHUT device at bench level can create 5 to 10 liters per hour, or at 20/mg per milliliter, the equivalent of twenty thousand 10 mg doses per hour.
-Industrial level can scale up even greater.
+The industrial level can scale up even greater.